turningpointrockville/Church-Casper/site/content/about.md

 title = "About"

 +++
-TPC is an multicultural, multigenerational Baptist church located in the Aspen Hill area of Rockville, MD, and is adjacent to Silver Spring, Bethesda, Rockville proper and Gaithersburg.
-It was established in 1962.
-TPC sits on 3 acres of land along one of the city’s major thoroughfares.
-It consists of a modern 6,200 square foot building that includes a fences children’s play area, large sanctuary, nursery, classroom, fellowship hall, handicapped accessible restrooms and other amenities. »
+We attempt to change lives through: Worship / Fellowship /Discipleship /Ministry / Evangelism TPC is a spirited Bible-based interracial, multicultural, multigenerational Baptist church located in the Aspen Hill area of Rockville, MD.TPC was established in 1962 and sits on 3 acres of land along one of the city’s major thoroughfares.
+Our church consists of a modern 6,200 square foot building that includes a fenced children’s play area, large sanctuary, nursery, classroom, fellowship hall, handicapped accessible restrooms and other amenities.  >>>